2020 - Best LPN Programs in Maryland

 Maryland LPN Licensing Requirements

 Maryland requires completion of a state-approved nursing program and a passing score on the NCLEX-PN to apply for state licensure.
-Graduates of out-of-state nursing programs can still become licensed in Maryland even if their nursing programs is not considered equivalent by completing a clinical rotation with a preceptor.
-To apply for licensure, the applicant must submit an application to the Board, along with declaration of primary state of residence and a criminal background check.
+Graduates of out-of-state nursing programs can still become licensed in Maryland even if their nursing programs are not considered equivalent by completing a clinical rotation with a preceptor.
+To apply for licensure, the applicant must submit an application to the Board, along with a declaration of primary state of residence and a criminal background check.
 LPN requirements can be physically demanding, requiring sufficient strength to perform daily activities as well as endurance—long periods of standing, squatting, and walking.

 NCLEX Exam Information

 The NCLEX-PN test is the exam that all LPNs must pass in order to gain licensure once they graduate from a program.
-This test covers many nursing topics, and consists of around 100 or so questions.
+This test covers many nursing topics and consists of around 100 or so questions.
 For more information on the NCLEX-PN, check out our comprehensive overview here.
 Students may also wish to take the NCLEX-PN practice test, designed to help prepare new grads for the real exam.

 LPN Reciprocity and NLC